project-sunbird/project-sunbird.github.io/pages/features-documentation/limitedshare.md

 allowSearch: true
 ---

-You can create, compile and share your content to others even before it get published. **Limited Sharing** feature enables you to share the link of the content that you have created to a selected audience.
+Content creation requirement varies from organization to organization.
+While soe organization create content and make it available to everyone, other organizations may choose to create content for only a specifed audience or only for members of a particular organization.
+To cater to this unique need, Sunbird offers the feature of  **Limited Sharing**.
+This feature enables you to share the content created via a link to selected audiences.

 ### Prerequisites
 - You are logged in